Table of contents

 A company’s decision to outsource its customer care could be a function of multiple factors.
 Maybe you’re a new business with limited staff and budget; maybe you want to focus on the core areas of your business and your current work arrangement isn’t letting you do so; or maybe, you want to give your support offering a professional overhaul.
-Whatever your reason, outsourcing customer service can be a highly flexible proposition that you can tweak depending on your unique support requirements and strategy.
+Whatever your reason, outsourcing customer support can be a highly flexible proposition that you can tweak depending on your unique support requirements and strategy.

 You can choose to outsource your entire customer success operations or only certain aspects of it like your call center, chat support inquiries, peak time support inquiries, technical support inquiries, etc.